puppup420247-org/EdgeEnterprise/edgeenterprise/edge-ie-mode.md

 IE mode is policy enabled and applies to:

-- Sites listed in the **Use the Enterprise Mode IE website list** Internet Explorer group policy
+- Sites listed in these group policies:
+  - Internet Explorer, "Use the Enterprise Mode IE website list"
+  - Microsoft Edge 78 or later, "Configure the Enterprise Mode Site List"
-- Intranet sites that have **Send all intranet sites to Internet Explorer** Microsoft Edge 77 or later group policy enabled
+- Intranet sites that have the **Send all intranet sites to Internet Explorer** group policy enabled (Microsoft Edge 77 or later.)

 ### IE mode supports the following Internet Explorer functionality